Phone

 2. Hammock

 The hammock is an excellent alternative to sleeping pads.
 It’s comfortable, fun, and easy to set up.
-A hammock is a great option for camping.
+A hammock is a great camping bed option.
 It’s lightweight and easy to carry around with you.
 It can be used as an outdoor bed or even indoors.
 You can check out our previous articles on sleeping pad vs. hammock if you want to know more.

 3. Gym pad